ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/VladCircus/VladCircusPreviewDescription.md

-This was my first shipped title.
+This was my first professional shipped title.
 I was the programmer in charge of porting the game to Xbox Series/X, Switch, Playstation 4/5, Gog and Epic Games.